Wonder Where He Gets That From?

 When our kids actually fall through the cracks in today’s test-crazy school environment, however, in ways that we didn’t when we were younger (or we almost did but forgot how many times adults saved our own butts), we learn that they’ve got these special brains.

-And we think, “Wonder where s/he gets that from?”
+And we think, “Wonder where they get that from?”
 (Side note: I just met the guy who invented the she-slash-he pronoun when he was a professor.
 Would you look at that?
 I’m distractible, too.)

 My kid pushes me to be better, more dedicated, and more courageous.
 He pushes me to persevere, and to fight for him and for myself – and to be more forgiving of myself, just as I forgive him.
 Our kids teach us to be more honest with ourselves, to look in the mirror and see ourselves for what we are.